 I was born in SE London, UK, and grew up in a council house.
 My family moved to Christchurch, New Zealand when I was sixteen, where I met my Kiwi husband.
 I'm a British and New Zealand citizen and I feel fortunate to identify with both cultures.
 I currently live in Kent but I love travelling and hope to visit more countries and meet more people and learn and grow and share stories!

 Writing has always been my passion.

-I have a theory that everyone knows what they want to do in life before they are ten years old.
-I wanted to be a dancer, a writer and Prime Minister.
-Having checked off the first two, I can tell you that I have no desire to do the last one.
+When I was a child, I wanted to be a dancer, a writer and Prime Minister.
+Having achieved the first two on my list, I can tell you that I have no desire to pursue the last one.
 I prefer to be ruler of my fictional worlds and even then the characters end up ruling me and doing whatever they like!

 I started writing stories as soon as I could pick up a pencil and I've never stopped.

-The first picture book I ever wrote was called 'Attack of the Killer Wheelie Bins' and was about wheelie bins getting sick of people stuffing them with rubbish and so they started eating people!
 Another story I remember writing at primary school was about two kids who fell down a pit and were eaten alive by a beast.
 It was graphic, the teacher was concerned and called my parents in.
 It was decided I had a wild imagination and no intervention was needed.
-Phew!

 My first published work was a picture book called 'Curly from Shirley.'

 We sold 3000 copies to raise money for The Red Cross Christchurch Earthquake Appeal.

 Curly from Shirley was a national bestseller.
 There's a good little doggie!
-And was recognised by New Zealand Post, 'Getting Kiwis Reading,' with the opening lines being picked as a favourite and printed on coffee mugs along with Victoria M Azaro's stunning illustrations.
+And was recognised by New Zealand Post, 'Getting Kiwis Reading,' as best opening lines which were then printed on coffee mugs along with one of Victoria M Azaro's stunning illustrations.